kmlawson/china-revolutions-mo3337/03assignments.md

 If you shared a draft prospectus earlier, include a copy of the first draft prospectus after your submission (obviously, this doesn't count against your word count).
 You will be **primarily** be evaluated on whether your argument clear, your scope realistic, your structure logical, and if you included an earlier draft, how you have developed your ideas in response to your first prospectus (if you have changed topics, which is not at all uncommon, you should still work on improving the quality of the proposal).
 You will be only **secondarily** marked on the overall historical merit of your proposal, whether the sources appropriate for the task, and whether the structure and scope indicated by your prospectus are well crafted.

+#### Draft Prospectus {#formative}

+You will have an opportunity (optional) to share a draft of your prospectus on Teams for our Week 4 meeting.
+We will meet in groups to get peer feedback and you may get oral feedback from me in office hours.
+I may also offer some suggestions in replies to the posts on Teams or in class.

+## Map Quiz {#maps}

+In Week 2 there will be a formative map quiz (required but not graded).
+To prepare for this review the interactive [map online here](https://muninn.net/modules/mo3337/map/).
+You will be given a map and asked to label as many of the provinces and key cities you can.
+You will also be asked to draw the courses of the Yellow river and the Yangzi.
+The quiz will be peer graded.

+## Event Quizzes {#events}

+There will be two event Quizzes, in Week 3 and Week 5.
+The first of these will be on the "China Timeline 1830s-1989" set of events which you can [review directly online here](https://muninn.net/modules/mo3337/flash/).
+The second will be on one of the supplemental event lists of your chosing (there are "small" and "large" packets, the in-class quiz will be based on the small packets).
+By the second week you should [choose one of the main periods covered by the module](#eras) which will determine which set of events you will be quizzed on for the second quiz.

 ## Long Essay {#longessay}

 The 4,000 word essay (including footnotes) for the course is worth 50% of the total coursework.
 It may be up to 5,000 words without penalty (as opposed to the penalty starting at 10% limit over 4,400).
 Penalties for longer essays are then are as normal.
 5,001 words receives a -1 penalty, and 5,401 a -2 penalty, 5,801 a -3 penalty and so on.

 This is not an essay you research and compose in the final weeks of the semester.
-You cannot expect to receive a good or excellent mark if you begin your essay late.
 This essay requires you to make progress on it throughout the semester.
 Again: **You must set aside several hours every week to work on this essay**.
 Narrow down an area of interest, read within this area of interest, isolate a few themes of interest, carry out further reading and analysis, and then proceed to write an essay which makes a convincing historical argument.

 Some class time in most weeks will be dedicated to discussing the essay.
 It is not uncommon for a student to change topics once or twice during the semester, as the feasibility of one topic or another is evaluated and the sources explored.
 I don't recommend bigger topic changes after Week 7.
 My suggestion is that you answer two questions for yourself very early in your research: 1) Once you have a general topic or area of history you are interested in, think about what kinds of arguments or historical approaches have been applied to this area before that will serve as the starting point for your intervention?
 2) What kinds of primary sources do you have realistic access to for use in the essay.
 Most first class essays will show an ability to carry out original research that includes use and analysis of **primary sources**, but students may choose to do a historiographical essay instead.
 It is harder, but by no means impossible, to meet the first class grade descriptors for a historiographical essay.

-### Topics for the Essay
+### Topics for the Essay {#eras}

 Your essay should be an **argument driven** analytic research essay.
 The title should aim to be similar to that of an academic article.
 Academic articles rarely have questions in their title and instead suggest the topic, scope, and argument that the reader will find in the essay.
 You should write your essay on a topic which falls within the scope of one of the following general areas: